TheOfficialPeter/Fruno/README.md

 Features that are brainstormed ( planned ):
 - Fruno API Documentation
 - Notifications and Webhooks
-- Game Deals, Promo's and Trends
+- Game Deals, Promos, and Trends
 - AI Game Recommendation System

 Suggestions are always welcome.